DrewSilvaOG/WGU-MSDA/README.md

 # WGU-MSDA
-Western Governors University, Masters of Data Analytics Welcome to my Master's portfolio!
+Western Governors University, Masters of Data Analytics.
+Welcome to my Master's portfolio!
 You can review all the course work I have done here.